llrs/inteRmodel/README.md

 #> [6,] 0.3474681 0.6248818
 ```

-The AVE scores is for each bootrap sample, which help to decide which is
+The AVE scores is for each bootstrap sample, which help to decide which
-the stability of the model.
+is the stability of the model.

 See the vignette for a full example.